ElvaRivle/Blog/posts/Local containerized mail server and client.md

 ### NOTE:

-Instead of Postman, you could also write some basic `bash` script with `curl` commands that do the same thing, containerize that script and use it instead of postman container.
+Instead of postman, you could also write some basic `bash` script with `curl` commands that do the same thing, containerize that script and use it instead of postman container.

 # Final remark